ibm-cloud-docs/discovery/building.md

 Parses elements (sentences, lists, tables) in governing documents to classify important types and categories For more information, see [Element classification](/docs/services/discovery/element-classification.html).

+[Smart Document Understanding](/docs/services/discovery/sdu.html) will not be available if this enrichment is used.

 #### Enrichment pricing
 {: #enrichment-pricing}